• Skip to primary navigation

 5. Not pictured and entirely optional – make the dipping sauce while the patties are cooking!

-Step by step process pictures for making cauliflower patties
+Collage of four step by step process pictures for making cauliflower patties

 Making them kid-friendly